opendaylight/docs/docs/getting-started-guide/installing_opendaylight.rst

       - odl-netconf-connector-ssh
       - all

+    * - NetVirt OpenStack
+      - OpenStack Network Virtualization using OpenDaylight's OVSDB and OpenFlow support
+      - odl-netvirt-openstack
+      - all

+    * - NetVirt SFC
+      - NetVirt support for SFC
+      - odl-netvirt-sfc
+      - all

     * - OF-CONFIG
       - Enables remote configuration of OpenFlow datapaths
       - odl-of-config-rest
-      - all

-    * - OVSDB OpenStack Neutron
-      - OpenStack Network Virtualization using OpenDaylight's OVSDB support
-      - odl-ovsdb-openstack
       - all

     * - OVSDB Southbound